 For the frosting:

-- Melt the remaining ¼ cup of butter in a small saucepan (I use the same one as before without cleaning it).
+- Melt ¼ cup butter in a small saucepan (I use the same one as before without cleaning it).

-- Remove from heat and add the 2 tablespoons of cocoa powder, and the rest of the condensed milk.
+- Remove from the heat and add 2 tablespoons unsweetened cocoa powder and the rest of the condensed milk.
 Mix well.

-- Add the powdered sugar and mix until completely smooth.
+- Add 1 cup powdered sugar and mix until completely smooth.

 - Spread over the warm chocolate cake as it comes out of the oven.
 You can poke holes with a toothpick or brochette stick so it seeps deeper.

-- If removing it from the pan, refrigerate it first until firm so it's easier to remove.
+- Let cool completely.
+If removing it from the pan, refrigerate it first just until firm so it's easier to remove.

 - Refrigerate leftovers, well covered in plastic wrap or in an airtight container.